oracle/graal/vscode/micronaut/README.md

 ## Installation and Setup

-Install the Micronaut extension from the VS Code consolde by clicking on the Extensions icon in the Activity Bars (or invoke it with _Ctrl+Shift+X_).
+Install the Micronaut extension from the VS Code consolde by clicking on the Extensions icon in the Activity Bar (or invoke it with _Ctrl+Shift+X_).
 Search for "Micronaut" and install the package.
 Reload will be required.

-Note: The Micronaut extension also requires the [GraalVM Extension](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm) to function, which provides support for editing and debugging polyglot programs running on GraalVM.
+Note: The Micronaut extension also requires the [GraalVM Extension](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm), which provides support for editing and debugging polyglot programs running on GraalVM.
 Please install it the same way.

 When installed, the Micronaut extension might check whether there is a registered GraalVM instance and eventually request to download it or point to a local installation (see [GraalVM  Installation and Setup in VS Code](../graalvm/README.md#graalvm-installation-and-setup)).